 Shrimps and the environment – the industry of fishing and/or growing shrimp harms the environment.
 Some researchers even state that shrimp has a higher carbon footprint than red meat.
-Hence, the sector is a big contributor to climate change.
-This is partly because industrial fishing uses bottom trawling, which damages the seabeds.
-While shrimp farms threaten different ecosystems in the ocean.
+The sector is a significant contributor to climate change.
+For example, industrial fishing for shrimps uses bottom trawling, damaging the seabeds.
+At the same time, shrimp farms threaten different ecosystems in the ocean.

-Furthermore, bottom trawling is a technic that scrapes the ocean floor for shrimp, destroying seabeds and corals in the process.
+Furthermore, bottom trawling is a technique that scrapes the ocean floor for shrimp, destroying seabeds and corals.
 Also, it has a very high by-catch.
-This means that other kinds of marine life are pulled up and damaged or killed.
-While shrimp farms are a great threat to mangrove forests.
+The latter means that other marine life gets pulled up, which harms or kills it.
+More so, shrimp farms are a significant threat to mangrove forests.

 It is common to use a trawl when catching shrimp.
-This is one of the most common gears in the fishing industry today.
-It is a big net that is towed behind fishing boats.
+This tool is one of the most common gears in the fishing industry today.
+It is a big net that gets towed behind fishing boats.
 Therefore, the boats are also known as trawlers.
-When the trawls are used on the bottom of the sea, they can be compared to the effect of ploughing a field on land.
+When the trawls get used at the sea bottom, they have a similar effect to ploughing on a field.
 Although there are bottom trawls that do slightly less damage today, they still cause significant harm.
 Furthermore, the technic comes with a lot of by-catches.
 Meaning that it catches much more marine life than just shrimp.
 The by-catch is either damaged or killed in the process.

 According to WWF, about 55 % of all shrimp sold worldwide come from shrimp farms.
 The animal is the most valuable traded marine product across the world today.
-More so, the production of shrimp at farms is increasingly growing.
-As the global demand for the product keeps increasing.
+More so, shrimp production at farms is increasing as the global demand for the product keeps growing.
 The farms are a threat to the environment for various reasons.
 One of the most significant is the threat to mangrove forests.
 For example, in Southeast Asia, shrimp farming has caused a 30 % deforestation of the mangrove.

 Another example of the effect of shrimp farms is that they have destroyed other sensitive coastal areas.
 As it is common for farmers to use harsh chemicals to clean the ponds.
-In some places, nature is destroyed to the point that the farms need to relocate to new areas.
+In some places, nature is damaged to the point that the farms get relocated to new areas.

 Shrimps and the environment

-For example, the Swedish Society for Nature Conservation states that people should stop eating giant shrimps that have been farmed in the tropics.
-This is because the requirements for certified shrimp farms, such as ASC certification, do not ensure good production.
-Furthermore, the organization states that the process of obtaining certificates like ASC is flawed.
-Which leads to uncertainty around environmental sustainability.
+For example, the Swedish Society for Nature Conservation states that people should stop eating giant shrimps farmed in the tropics.
+This advice is because the requirements for certified shrimp farms, such as ASC certification, do not ensure good production.
+Furthermore, the organization states that the process of obtaining certificates like ASC needs to be revised, leading to uncertainty around environmental sustainability.

 The climate impact of shrimp